wp-plugins/my-calendar/readme.txt

 * Bug fix: Don't attempt to enqueue jquery.charcount.js if WP to Twitter not installed.

 * New template tag: {runtime} to show human language version of length of event.
+* New template tag: {excerpt} to create autoexcerpt from description field, using shortdesc if it exists.

 * New feature: Accessibility features for locations.
 * New feature: Specify accessibility services for events.
 * New feature: ticketing link field